TAKTIX82/ELK-Project/README.md

 ### Using the Playbook:
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+SSH into your Jump-Box-Provisioner and follow the steps below:

 --Filebeat--